-An abused girl has a life lesson.
+An abused girl makes a life-altering decision.

-|BLACKBERRIES AND POISON IVY
+|BLACKBERRIES and POISON IVY

 Two things flourished in the lush Okfuskee county backwoods; blackberries and poison ivy.
 Or so Grace thought as she stooped over the viney tangle of shrubs, her wicker basket filled to the brim with the purpley-black fruit.